JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ### 2.3.
 Check the container image for known vulnerabilities

 Many applications rely on other software libraries, components or even complete operating systems for their security.
-Lately, there is a trend of packet managers being targeted by adversaries, as this is an effective way to gain access to many applications at once.
+Lately, there is a trend of package managers being targeted by adversaries, as this is an effective way to gain access to many applications at once.
 The security objective in this paragraph is not to solve the supply-chain attack issue, however, we do want to make sure that our container is shipped without known exploitable vulnerabilities.
 As such we want to perform a vulnerability scan on the container images selected and the libraries that are brought on board of our application.
 Again, another caveat, we won't go into the details of running tools like the OWASP dependency checker (or others) on your application, as this walkthrough focusses on securing the container (and not the application itself).
 Securing software is a continuous effort that should be built into your CI/CD pipeline, as part of a secure software development life cycle process.

-To scan the container for known vulnerability, I used [trivy](https://github.com/aquasecurity/trivy/releases/) a container vulnerability scanning tool.
+To scan the container for known vulnerabilities, I used [trivy](https://github.com/aquasecurity/trivy/releases/) a container vulnerability scanning tool.
 The tool could be executed via:

 ```bash
 trivy image myapp:latest